Hair Transplant Surgery: A Timeline

+Hair transplant surgery can be life changing.
 You’ve worked with your hair restoration specialist and learned that a hair transplant could be a good option for you.
 The highly trained staff has provided you with a good understanding of the upcoming process.
 Now what can you expect after the surgery?
 Great question.

 - Prior to the procedure, your specialist will have provided you with post-operative care instructions.
 These instructions will include a variety of directives, from scalp care and activity level monitoring to the use of cold compresses and recommended pillow position.
 Review them well and follow them carefully.